 |A3: Core Service - Administer plant material services meeting the needs of Alaska natural resource developers and agricultural industries.|

 Target #1: Meet 95% of requested seed testing, seed cleaning, seed sales, and pathology services requested by Alaskan industries and agencies.

 Plant Material Services

-Analysis of results and challenges: : The Alaska Plant Materials Center (PMC) offer multiple plant material services to include seed cleaning and conditioning, seed testing, plant pathology testing, Foundation seed sales, Generation zero potato seed sales and seed certifications.
+Analysis of results and challenges: The Alaska Plant Materials Center (PMC) offers multiple plant material services to include seed cleaning and conditioning, seed testing, plant pathology testing, foundation seed sales, generation zero potato seed sales and seed certifications.
 The PMC houses the only nationally certified seed testing lab in the state of Alaska.
 The lab offers a variety of tests including purity, germination, tetrazolium (viability), noxious weed seed, moisture content, seed count and pathological testing services.
 Alaska State Seed Lab is a vital link between seed growers, seed retailers and customers.
-The lab ensures that the seed marketed in the state meets State and Federal seed laws and industry standards prior to being offered for sale in the State.
-These services are provided at a fee to the client to cover the cost of the testing, sale of plant materials or cleaning and conditioning of the seed lot.
+The lab ensures that the seed marketed in the state meets state and federal seed laws and industry standards prior to being offered for sale in the state.
+These services are provided at a fee to the client to cover the cost of the testing, sale of plant materials, or cleaning and conditioning of the seed lot.

 |A4: Core Service - Implementation of the States Industrial Hemp Pilot Program.|